antononcube/Raku-Jupyter-Chatbook/README.md

 <Niger Gabon>.map({ &fcp($_) })
 ```
 ```
-# (As of 2021, the population of Niger is estimated to be around 25 million.
-According to the latest United Nations data, the population of Gabon is approximately 2.2 million as of 2021.)
+# (As of 2021, the estimated population of Niger is approximately 25.9 million.
+The population of Gabon is approximately 2.22 million as of 2021.)
 ```

 For more examples of LLM functions and LLM chat objects see the notebook